oberhamsi/ringo-webtutorial/mds/store_storeinstance.md

     exports.Post = store.defineEntity('Post');
     exports.Comment = store.defineEntity('Comment');

 That's it. `defineEntity()` returns the constructor for the entities, which we in turn export so other modules can access them.
 We will later use the `Post` and `Comment` constructors to create Posts and Comments.
+Those constructors returned by defineEntity also have functions for querying the models - we will look at them later.